 Subject Guides include information on subject specific web resources, ebooks, ejournals and helpful classification numbers.
 Digital and Information Literacy Skills Sessions can be arranged for groups or individuals.
-If you would like additional help please use our booking form to arrange a session or e-mail your Subject Librarian:
+If you would like additional help please use our booking form to arrange a session.

 Books are located on the upper floor (001-841) and the lower floors (841-999) of the library at the Lampeter campus.
 It is important to search the library catalogue in order to find specific titles.
 Some relevant classification numbers for Islamic Studies are listed below: